 In addition to the assessment of potential sites, the SHELAA also includes other sites which already had planning permission for 5 or more dwellings as at 1 April 2022, including where development had already commenced.
 4 of these sites are within the Green Belt and in these cases, planning permission was granted for housing development as either a) the proposals were considered to be appropriate development within the Green Belt, on the basis of meeting one or more of the criteria listed in paragraph 145 of the NPPF, or b) there were 'very special circumstances' to support the proposals, having regard to paragraphs 143 and 144 of the NPPF.

 It is important to emphasise that the assessments of the potential sites in the SHELAA are based on the best information available at the current time and that they provide a starting point to inform future decisions in relation to plan-making and the determination of planning applications.

 The conclusions of the assessments in relation to the suitability, availability and achievability of potential sites do not mean that any final decisions have been taken as to which sites will be identified for housing or economic growth in the new Local Plan.

 Similarly, the conclusions of the assessments for the potential sites do not mean that the borough council has decided whether planning permission should be granted for housing or economic development on those sites.
 Any planning applications received for any potential sites included in the SHELAA will be considered on its planning merits, taking into account any relevant policies in the Development Plan and any other material planning considerations.

-If you are a landowner, developer or other interested party that wishes to submit a site(s) for consideration as part of the SHELAA you can do so by completing the site submission form below, providing as much information as possible.
+The borough council will review the SHELAA on an annual basis.
+If you are a landowner, developer or other interested party that wishes to submit a site(s) for consideration as part of the next review, you can do so by completing the site submission form below, providing as much information as possible.
 All sites should be accompanied by an up to date Ordnance Survey (OS) map clearly identifying the site boundaries.